-When I first heard about Cloudflare years back, I was like why the heck I need to use it.
-My site is loading fine and more over I read too many issues back then.
-Last year, after WPEngine hosting started charging my site for extra visits, I started using Cloudflare to get rid of unwanted bots and spam visits.
-That’s how I started with Cloudflare and after using it for months, I’m so positive about this free service that I recommend to all the readers of ShoutMeLoud.
+In 2014, after the WPEngine hosting started charging my site for extra visits, I started using Cloudflare to get rid of unwanted bots and spam visits.
+That’s how I started with Cloudflare, and after using it for years now, I’m so positive about this free service that I recommend to all the readers of ShoutMeLoud.

 What is Cloudflare and how does it work?

-Only the traffic coming to your website is filtered.
-Here is an image which explains your website with and without Cloud Flare:
+Only the traffic coming to your website gets filtered.
+Here is an image which explains what happens with and without Cloudflare:

 Important things to know:

-When you are making any theme changes on your site (When Cloudflare is enabled), you need to purge Cloudflare cache under settings and enable the Development mode.
+When you are making any theme changes on your site (when Cloudflare is enabled), you need to purge Cloudflare cache under settings and enable the Development mode.

-Make sure you check your website loading time before and after setting up Cloudflare to see the performance difference yourself.
+Make sure you check your website’s loading time before and after setting up Cloudflare to see the performance difference yourself.

 If you are using Cloudflare and know of any significant advantage, do let us know via comments.